danieltanjos/InertiaCalc/README.md

 - The calculated values.
 - A second image with the CG line overlaid.

+Inside the "dados" folder, there are example PNG files that can be used to test the project.

 ## Acknowledgments
 This project was developed as part of my coursework for the "Ferramentas Computacionacias para Engenharia Civil" (Computational Tools for Civil Engineering) course at **UFSC** (Federal University of Santa Catarina).